borisdayma/docs/docs/install.md

 sidebar_label: Install W&B
 ---

-Our tool is called  `wandb`, and it helps with:
+Our Python package is called `wandb`, and it helps with:
 1. Tracking, saving and reproducing models.
 2. Visualizing results across models.
 3. Debugging and visualizing hardware performance issues.